DyerDev/dyerdev.github.io/_posts/2022-12-20-5-reasons-to-use-jekyll.markdown

 layout: blog-post
 title:  "5 Reasons Why Jekyll is the Perfect Static Site Generator for Your Next Project"
 date: 2022-12-20 12:00:00 -0600
-category: Website Development
+categories: Website Development
 image: /assets/images/jekyll.png
-snippet: Are you tired of dealing with complex back-end systems and slow-loading websites?
+excerpt: Are you tired of dealing with complex back-end systems and slow-loading websites?
 If so, it might be time to consider using a static site generator like Jekyll.
 author: Zach Dyer
 permalink: 5-reasons-to-use-jekyll
 ---